mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 Encrypted DNS servers that use other transport protocols are not in scope for this document.

-Encrypted DNS servers MUST NOT challenge clients for authentication unless they need to restrict connections to a set of clients they have a pre-existing relationship with as defined in {{#restrict-clients}}, regardless of whether or not the requirements in {{per-client}} apply.
+Encrypted DNS servers MUST NOT challenge clients for authentication unless they need to restrict connections to a set of clients they have a pre-existing relationship with as defined in {restrict-clients}, regardless of whether or not the requirements in {per-client}
-Encrypted DNS servers that meet the requirements in {{restrict-clients}} MAY challenge clients to authenticate to avoid achieving the same goal of identifying clients through other, less secure means (such as IP address or data in the DNS query payload).
+apply.
+Encrypted DNS servers that meet the requirements in {restrict-clients} MAY challenge clients to authenticate to avoid achieving the same goal of identifying clients through other, less secure means (such as IP address or data in the DNS query payload).

 ### Restricting connections to allowed clients {#restrict-clients}